 Screen width

-If the screen width exceeds 1024px, users on mobile won't be able to open the maze.
-Instead, they will see the following error:
+If the screen width exceeds 1024px, users on mobile won’t be able to open the maze.
+Instead, they’ll see the following error:

 This page needs a larger screen

-When testing on mobile, please ensure that the prototype screens are optimized for mobile devices.
+When testing on mobile, please make sure that the prototype screens are optimized for mobile devices.

 Orientation